orbiously/wireguard-orb/README.md

 The `connect` command will:
 - Add exclusions for CircleCI-specific routes.
-- Connect the WireGuard client to the WireGuard server.
+- Connect the WireGuard client to the specified WireGuard server.

 The `disconnect` command will:
 - Disconnect the client from the WireGuard server.